 The question "What would you bring to our team" is a common one in a job interview situation, so it's best to prepare an answer in advance of your big day.
 Luckily, this isn't one of the toughest questions that can get lobbed at you in an interview situation—if you have an understanding of the company's/team's goals, and how you can tie your own personal career goals to theirs, you'll find yourself on solid ground with devising an answer to the question.

-Below are some additional tips for answering the question, plus some sample answers.
+Below are some additional tips for answering this question, plus some sample answers.

 Highlight what makes you exceptional and unique, and how it applies to the target job.